Trashytalk/piwardrive/REFERENCE.md

 ## Overview

 PiWardrive provides a headless mapping and diagnostic interface built with Kivy/KivyMD.
 It manages Wi‑Fi and Bluetooth scanning via Kismet and BetterCAP while polling GPS data and system metrics.
-Results are logged to `~/.config/piwardrive/app.log` and persisted in a SQLite database.
+Structured logs default to `~/.config/piwardrive/app.log` but `logconfig.setup_logging` can also output to `stdout` or additional handlers.
 A lightweight SIGINT suite for command-line scanning lives under `sigint_suite/`.

 ## Hardware and OS Requirements